ChristopherRosin/MAKESPEARE/README.md

 # MAKESPEARE

-This repository will contain the code and data for the 2019 MAKESPEARE paper.
+Code and data for the MAKESPEARE AAAI paper:

+*Christopher D. Rosin.
+Stepping Stones to Inductive Synthesis of Low-Level Looping Programs.
+In AAAI 2019.*

 code/ contains MAKESPEARE code.

-benchmarks/ has benchmark data for the newly-created benchmarks.
+benchmarks/ has newly-created benchmark data.

-scripts/ has utility scripts, including converters for previously-established benchmarks.
+scripts/ has a conversion script for previously-established benchmarks.